Omega-3 for Cats - 4 Ways To Give Your Feline This Essential Nutrient

 How to Give Cats Omega Fatty Acids

 There are a few ways to properly provide your cat with omega acids.
 The first is serving your cat food that contains omega-rich ingredients, like mackerel, salmon, and trout.
-Boil, grill, poach, or roast the fish to make sure the nutrients remain — avoid frying it!
-And don't add seasonings, especially strong ones.
-If you want to serve your cat raw fish, make sure it's freshly caught and hasn't been in the fish department for weeks.
+Boil, grill, poach, or roast the fish to ensure the nutrients remain — avoid frying it!
+And don’t add seasonings, powerful ones.
+If you want to serve your cat raw fish, ensure it’s freshly caught and hasn’t been in the fish department for weeks.

-Some cat foods will also have DHA and EPA, as well as fish oil or fish meal.
-Check the ingredients label for these items if you want to give them cat food that already has omega fatty acids in them.
+Oil treats are another omega-3 supplement available for cats, providing a palatable option for pet owners.
+Some cat foods also contain DHA and EPA, as well as fish oil or fish meal.
+Check the ingredients label for these items if you want to give your cat food that already contains omega fatty acids.

 Another way to provide your cat with omega fatty acids is through fish oil.
-A lot of pet stores will have fish oil bottles that allow you to drop some of the liquid into their food.
+Many pet stores will have fish oil bottles, allowing you to drop some liquid into their food.
 Feeding instructions will show you how much fish oil to give your cat daily based on their body weight.
-Fish oils are very simple to use and make giving these beneficial oils to your cat simple and easy.
+Fish oils are very simple to use, so sharing these beneficial oils with your cat is simple and easy.
+However, be aware that a fishy odor can be a side effect of fish oil supplements, particularly at high doses, affecting their breath or skin.

 Hemp Seed Oil for Cats

 Hemp seed oil comes from plants.
-It is considered one of the healthiest oils available, due to a rich omega-6 and omega-3 profile similar to fish oils.
+It is considered one of the healthiest oils available due to its rich omega-6 and omega-3 profile, similar to fish oils.
 Unrefined hemp seed oil is often green, indicating its nutritional value.
 You'll need to refrigerate this variation.
 Refined hemp seed oil lacks the same nutritional value.
-It has a longer shelf life but is more often used for body care.
+It has a longer shelf life but is often used for body care.

-Hemp seed oil has a lot of benefits for cats.
+Hemp seed oil has a lot of health benefits, even for cats.
 It's known to help them relax and may hasten recovery after an accident.
 Stiffness and swelling may decrease in cats given hemp seed oil.
 Their digestion could also see improvement.

 Omega 3 Cat Treats

 Treats are a great way to provide omega fatty acids to your feline.
-This is a tasty and fun way to give them these essential nutrients.
-Cat treats will often come with Omega-3, Omega-6, and Omega-9 fatty acids, letting you pick the fatty acid family that works best for your feline friend.
+This is a tasty and fun way to give them a taste of these essential nutrients.
+Cat treats often come with Omega-3, Omega-6, and Omega-9 fatty acids, letting you pick the fatty acid family that works best for your feline friend.
+Omega-3 cat treats can promote healthy skin by enhancing the skin and coat health of pets.

 CBD Oil for Cats

-CBD hemp oil is another great product for your cat, especially if they seem to be stressed or experiencing discomfort.
+CBD hemp oil is another great product for your cat, especially if it seems to be stressed or experiencing discomfort.
 Cannabidiol (CBD) is a naturally occurring, non-inebriating cannabinoid found in hemp plants.
-It won't get your cat delirious, but it will give them a sense of calm and tranquility, along with its nutritional value.
+It won't get your cat delirious, but it will give it a sense of calm and tranquility, along with its nutritional value.

-Like in all mammals, your cat's endocannabinoid system (ECS) helps them maintain homeostasis — or balance.
+Like all mammals, your cat's endocannabinoid system (ECS) helps them maintain homeostasis — or balance.
 The ECS helps to regulate inflammation, sleep, mood, stress, digestion, and much more.
 CBD influences the ECS to perform at its best!
 Only buy CBD oil from a reputable company like HolistaPet.
-We have various other products in addition to CBD oil that you can give to your cat to improve their overall wellness.
+We have various other products besides CBD oil that you can give your cat to improve their overall wellness.

 RELATED: Endocannabinoid System in Dogs & Cats